aryehjc/GlycanApplication2022_Version3/README.md

 Version 2 of Glycan App with Dynamic Images and Graphics.
 This is a successor of the first Glycan App on my profile and will be uploaded as a full package once completed in March 2023.
 <br>
 </br>

+<strong> Changes </strong>
 File upload of Glycan removed, glycan can instead be submitted on ID to display image.
-Fragmentation and CCS graphics (D3 JS) being currently developed as of Oct 17 2022.
+Fragmentation of glycan function available and CSV Upload to load data into server. and CCS graphics (D3 JS) being currently developed as of Oct 17 2022.